 In the post war years, dinghy sailing was the predominant Club activity, initially with the Axe One Design fleet and then with the Scorpion Class dinghy.
 In the early 1970s the Club fleet numbered approximately 30 Scorpions and the leading boats were also appearing at the top of the fleet in national and area championships.
 However, with the move toward single handers in the late 70's, the number of dinghy sailors at AYC dwindled and cruiser sailing became a more popular activity.

 Over the last few years, with the establishment of the Cadet section, dinghy sailing at the Club has seen a welcome resurgence.
-Although AYC does not yet offer RYA dinghy training courses, there has been increasing enthusiasm for getting the younger members of the Club out on the water.
+There has been increasing enthusiasm for getting the younger members of the Club and their parents out on the water.
 In 2011 the Executive Committee decided to invest some of the legacy left by John Templeton-Knight in three RS Fevas for use by cadets.
 A 5-year strategy for developing family sailing at AYC was then put together in October 2012 and a number of second hand Oppi & Topper dinghies were purchased for use predominantly on the River Axe.

 An annual Cadet Activity Week during the summer holidays was introduced in 2013.
 Initially instructors were brought in from neighbouring centres for dinghy training sessions during the week, but increasingly we have been able to provide this training 'in house' with a number of Club members now trained as RYA instructors.
 Cadets & their parents have also had the opportunity to complete stages/levels of the RYA Sailing Schemes at neighbouring centres.